drazkiewiczbart/real-time-chat/README.md

 Simple Node.js chat application.
 Education and portfolio second project.

 ## General information
-Chat application allows create or join to room, change name, send messages and check who is in the room.
+Chat application allows create or join to room or leave room, change name, send messages and check who is in the room.
 You can preview project [here](https://bit.ly/3680hKa).

 ## How to use
 1. Clone repository